-The Board, on the recommendation of the Nomination Committee, at 17 September 2021 is set out in the below skills matrix: determines the composition, size and structure requirements for the determines the composition, size and structure requirements for the Skill/experience Number of Directo with the requisite s Corporate governance Experience serving on boards in diverse industries and for a range of organisations, including public listed entities or other large, complex organisations.
+The current mix of skills and experience represented on the Board as at 21 September 2022 is set out in the below skills matrix:

+Skill/experience Number of Director with the requisite sk Corporate governance $Experience\ serving\ on\ boards\ in\ diverse\ industries\ and\ for\ a\ range\ of\ organisations, including\ public\ listed\ entities\ or\ area of\ organisations.$ other large, complex organisations.
 An awareness of global practices and trends.
 Experience in implementing high standards of governance in a large organisation and assessing the effectiveness of senior management.
 88888888 8 Executive experience Effective senior leadership in a large, complex organisation or public listed company.
 Successfully leading organisational transformation and delivering sustained business success, including through line management responsibilities.
-88888888 8 Financial acumen Senior executive or other experience in financial accounting and reporting, internal financial and risk controls, corporate finance and/or restructuring, corporate transactions, including ability to probe the adequacies of financial and risk controls.
-88888888 8 Strategic thinking Demonstrated ability to identify and critically assess strategic opportunities and threats and to develop and implement successful strategies to create sustained, resilient business outcomes.
-Ability to question and challenge on delivery against agreed strategic planning objectives.
-8 People, culture and remuneration Experience overseeing or implementing a company's culture and people management framework, including succession planning to develop talent, culture and identity.
-Board or senior executive experience in applying remuneration policy and framework, including linking remuneration to strategy and performance, and the legislative and contractual Q framework governing remuneration.
-0 Risk management Understanding of and experience in identifying and monitoring key risks to an organisation and implementing appropriate risk management frameworks and procedures and controls.
-88888888 8 Retail and FMCG skills and experience Senior management experience in the retail and fast moving consumer goods (FMCG) industry, particularly in the food and liquor industry, including an in-depth knowledge of merchandising, product development, exporting, logistics and customer strategy.
-888888888 6 Customer service delivery Advanced understanding of customer service delivery models, benchmarking and oversight.
-88888888 8 Supply chains Senior executive experience in managing or overseeing the operation of supply chains and distribution models in large, 0 0 0 0 0 0 0 0 - complex entities, including retail suppliers.
-88888888 8 Interstate / global business experience Senior manager or equivalent experience in national or international business, providing exposure to a range of Q interstate or international political, regulatory and business environments.
-0 Property development and asset management Experience in property development and asset management.
-5 Marketing Senior executive experience in consumer and brand marketing and in eCommerce and digital media, including in the retail industry.
-8888888888 88 6 Digital technology and innovation Expertise and experience in the adoption and implementation of new technology.
+8888888 8 Financial acumen Senior executive or other experience in financial accounting and reporting, internal financial and risk controls, corporate finance and/or restructuring, corporate transactions, including ability to probe the adequacies of financial and risk controls.
+2222222 R Strategic thinking Strategic thinking Demonstrated ability to identify and critically assess strategic opportunities and threats and to develop and implement successful strategies to create sustained, resilient business outcomes.
+Ability to question and challenge 0000000 on delivery against agreed strategic planning objectives.
+8888888 8 People, culture and remuneration Experience overseeing or implementing a company's culture and people management framework, including succession planning to develop talent, culture and identity.
+Board or senior executive experience in applying remuneration policy and framework, including linking remuneration to strategy and performance, and the legislative and contractual framework governing remuneration.
+2222222 8 Risk management Understanding of and experience in identifying and monitoring key risks to an organisation and implementing appropriate risk management frameworks and procedures and controls.
+2222222 Q Retail and FMCG skills and experience Senior executive experience in the retail and fast moving consumer goods (FMCG) industry, particularly in the food and liquor industry, including an in-depth knowledge of merchandising, product development, exporting, logistics 0000000 and customer strategy.
+88888888 6 Customer service delivery Advanced understanding of customer service delivery models, benchmarking and oversight.
+8 Supply chains Supply chains Senior executive experience in managing or overseeing the operation of supply chains and distribution models in large, complex entities, including retail suppliers.
+8888888 7 Interstate / global business experience · Senior executive or equivalent experience in national or international business, providing exposure to a range 2222222 0 of interstate or international political, regulatory and business environments.
+00000000 Property development and asset management Experience in property development and asset management.
+88888 888 5 Marketing Senior executive experience in consumer and brand marketing and in eCommerce and digital media, including in the retail industry.
+6 Digital technology and innovation Expertise and experience in the adoption and implementation of new technology.
 Understanding of key factors relevant to digital disruption and innovation, including opportunities to leverage digital technologies and cyber security and understanding the use of data and analytics.
-88888888 7 - Sustainability, environment, health and safety Identification of key health and safety issues, including management of workplace safety, and mental and physical health.
-Experience in managing and driving environmental management and social responsibility initiatives, including in relation to sustainability and climate change.
-7 Regulatory and public policy Senior management experience working in diverse political, cultural, regulatory and business environments.
-Experience in regulatory and competition policy and influencing public policy decisions and outcomes, particularly in relation to regulation relevant to food and liquor industries.
-88888888 8 7
+222222 7 Sustainability and environment Experience in managing and driving environmental management and social responsibility initiatives, including 8888888 in relation to sustainability and climate change.
+6 Health and safety Identification of key health and safety issues, including management of workplace safety, and mental and physical health.
+7 Regulatory and public policy Senior executive experience working in diverse political, cultural, regulatory and business environments.
+Experience ! in regulatory and competition policy and influencing public policy decisions and outcomes, particularly in relation to regulation relevant to food and liquor industries.
+8888888 8 0